 - Choose a Web browser that protects your privacy.
-We’ve written detailed comparisons of desktop browsers (focused on Mac) as well as mobile browsers (focused on iPhone and iPad).
+We’ve written detailed comparisons of desktop browsers for Mac as well as mobile browsers for iPhone and iPad.

 - Consider using a service like OpenDNS FamilyShield to help block inappropriate Web sites.
 You can either set it up on individual devices, or on your home router so all devices connected to your Wi-Fi network (including non-Mac devices) will have a layer of protection against sites in OpenDNS’s Pornography, Sexuality, Tasteless, and Proxy/Anonymizer categories.
 It’s a bit complicated to set up, so read their configuration instructions carefully if you think you might like to give it a try.

 Keeping up to date on social media privacy

 But the most important thing is to explain to your children why they need to ensure their privacy.
 Make sure they understand what can happen if other people see what they post on social media; not just now, but in the future, perhaps when they’re applying to college or looking for a job.